Exciting engineering challenges with great prizes

 • Bar Danino

-Bar Danino almost 11 years ago
+Bar Danino over 11 years ago

 "The robot should be based on Robotis AX12 and AX18 servo actuators"